-Following correct wedding etiquette can be tough enough — some rules can be complex, old-fashioned or not necessarily intuitive.
-And planning a destination wedding adds its own unique set of logistics.
-To get you the help you need, we turned to three etiquette experts well-versed in minding manners to guide you through any sticky situations.
+Yes, following correct destination wedding etiquette can be tough — like when to send invitations for your wedding — but planning a destination adds its own unique set of logistics.
+To get you the help you need, we turned to three etiquette experts well-versed in minding manners to guide you through any sticky, potentially awkward situation.

 What is the couple expected to pay for?